archethic-foundation/libjs/README.md

   Creates a new transaction to build a keychain by embedding the on-chain encrypted wallet.

   - `seed` Keychain's seed
-  - `authorizedPublicKeys` List of authorized public keys able to decerypt the wallet
+  - `authorizedPublicKeys` List of authorized public keys able to decrypt the wallet
   - `originPrivateKey` Key to make the origin signature of the transaction

   #### newAccessKeychainTransaction(seed, keychainAddress, originPrivateKey)